BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/business_logic_procedurelog.md

 - **Treatment Planned (Status 1)**: 0.14% have received payments (typically pre-payments/deposits)
 - **Other Statuses**: No payment activity observed for statuses 3-8

+### Adjustment Recording Changes
+- **Adjustment System Modification**: According to stakeholder information, extensive changes were made to adjustment recording methodologies during 2024
+- **Timing Impact**: These changes potentially affect how payments and adjustments are calculated and reported in the latter part of 2024
+- **Interpretation Caution**: Payment and adjustment patterns observed in the later months of 2024 may reflect these system changes rather than business process changes
+- **Comparative Analysis Limitation**: Direct comparisons between early 2024 and late 2024 adjustment/payment patterns should account for these methodological changes

 ## Success Criteria

 A procedure is considered to have a successful payment journey when: